 Authors > John Grisham > The Reckoning

-Breadcrumbs have the added benefit of letting users and Google know exactly where they are within your site architecture and gives a strong indication towards how you have decided to organise it.
+Breadcrumbs have the added benefit of letting users and Google know exactly where they are within your site architecture and strongly indicate how you have decided to organise it.

-Whilst adding breadcrumbs, make sure you also mark them up with relevant structured data to give a stronger signal to Google on how information is organised.
+Whilst adding breadcrumbs, make sure you also mark them up with relevant structured data to give a stronger signal to Google on how you've organised information.

 Examples of horizontal links